popupcad/popupcad.github.io/_docs/mac-homebrew-uninstall.md

 This script will uninstall pip packages required by popupCAD, all homebrew packages, and homebrew itself, as well as the popupcad git repository

 {% highlight bash %}
-pip3 uninstall -y cx-Freeze lxml nose pip PyOpenGL pyqtgraph PyYAML scipy setuptools Shapely spyder sympy wheel
+pip3 uninstall -y cx-Freeze lxml nose pip PyOpenGL pyqtgraph PyYAML scipy setuptools Shapely spyder sympy wheel idealab_tools
 {% endhighlight %}

 if you installed numpy and scipy using pip